Breeding Location:

 Breeding and Nesting

-Little Blue Heron: One to six pale blue-green eggs are laid in a flimsy stick nest, usually built 3 to 15 feet above the ground or water.
+Little Blue Heron: During the breeding season this heron is gregarious and nests in groups at the edge of other heron colonies.
+They are monogamous.
+One to six pale blue-green eggs are laid in April in a flimsy stick nest, usually built by both sexes three to fifteen feet above the ground or water.
 Eggs are incubated for 22 to 24 days by both parents.
+The young fledge after 42 to 49 days.

 Foraging and Feeding

-Little Blue Heron: Diet consists of fish, frogs, lizards, snakes, turtles, and crustaceans such as fiddler crabs, crayfish, and shrimp, aquatic insects, and spiders.
-When swamps and marshes become dry, it eats grasshoppers, crickets, beetles, and other grassland insects; forages by wading in shallow water.
+Little Blue Heron: These herons forage in various freshwater and marine-estuarine wetland habitats by wading in shallow water.
+Their diet consists of fish, frogs, lizards, snakes, turtles, and crustaceans such as crabs, crayfish and shrimp, aquatic insects and spiders.
+When swamps and marshes become dry, they eat grasshoppers, crickets, beetles and other grassland insects.

 Vocalization